New Zoning for Massachusetts’ MBTA Communities

 What the New Legislation Means for Developers

-• Significant Time Savings.
+• Significant Time Savings in Entitlements.
 The new zoning districts are expected to be more flexible and multifamily communities will be allowed “by-right.”
 This means developers do not need to obtain any discretionary permits or conditional approvals.
 Site plan review may still be required, but it cannot be used to deny a project that is allowed by-right.
 In addition, the new zoning guidelines provide a potential alternative to Chapter 40B, which would require a lengthy process and was previously used to develop multifamily projects in these areas.

 • Opportunity to Influence Properties Included in the New Zones.
 Across the region, we are seeing developers helping to determine the boundaries of these zones.
 Consider engaging your consultant team to perform preliminary due diligence to evaluate properties within the specified communities.
 Approach the town with your plan and ask that your property be included in the new zone.